Auditioning for the BFA in Musical Theatre

-- You must apply for audition, either online on via the mail-in from.
+- You must first apply for this audition via acceptd, the world's largest arts network.

-- You must print a photo with resume on the back.
+- You must print a photo with your resumé on the back.

 - Be prepared to sing one uptempo song of about 32 bars and one ballad of about 32 bars..
 Your selections should be clearly marked in the sheet music which you will give to the accompanist.

 - Be prepared to perform a monologue of under 90 seconds.